kotajacob/songbird/docs/sroom_files.md

 This value is used to render a piece of a tileset as a background of the room.
 *(Note tile sets are rendered above the room background but below all objects)*

 The first item after the ID is the image being used as a tile set.
-Then the starting cord in the image as a table, then the width and height as a table.
+Then the starting cords in the image, then the width and height.
 Then the top left cord in the room.

-**Example:** `tile,img_grass_tiles,{32,0},{32,32},{0,0}`
+**Example:** `tile,img_grass_tiles,32,0,32,32,0,0`

 The above example will load a 32 pixel wide by 32 pixel tall tile from img_grass_tiles starting at the point x = 32, y = 0.
 Then it will render it into the room at point x = 0, y = 0.